christophe-cerin/Ecoindex-Revisited/README.md

  - requirements.txt file serve as a list of items to be installed by pip, when using pip install.
 Files that use this format are often called “pip requirements.txt files”, since requirements.txt is usually what these files are named (although, that is not a requirement).
 So, to install the dependencies, run first `pip install -r requirements.txt`;

+ - `config.ini` file serves as a configuration for the `verbose` parameter.
+Manually setting it to a value greater than 1 will result in a comprehensive debugging description being included in the output.
+However, if `verbose` is set to 1, only the expected output will be printed.

  - url_4ecoindex_dataset.csv is a dataset corresponding to more than 100k requests from the HTTParchive (a subset dated April 2022).
-This CSV file gives the URL, the DOM, request, and the size collected through the execution of test_ecoindex.py on the URL.
-On the same line, you get the EcoIndex, then the water consumption and the gas emission values;
+This CSV file gives the URL, the DOM, request, and the size collected through the execution of test_eco_index.py on the URL.
+On the same line, you get the eco_index, then the water consumption and the gas emission values;
-- test_ecoindex.py implements the original EcoIndex; You get a CSV-like file with the URL, DOM, request, size, EcoIndex, water consumption, and gas emission;
+- test_eco_index.py implements the original eco_index; You get a CSV-like file with the URL, DOM, request, size, eco_index, water consumption, and gas emission;
 ```
-$ python3 test_ecoindex.py http://www.google.fr
+$ python3 test_eco_index.py http://www.google.fr
 http://www.google.fr ; 80 ; 12 ; 19160 ; 90.97 ; 1.18 ; 1.77
 ```
-- random_projection.py implements a random projection method for the EcoIndex.
-The EcoIndex is given by the rank of the bin receiving the projection.
-The code generates random samples, and we compute the historical EcoIndex, the new EcoIndex, and then the difference between the two;
+- random_projection.py implements a random projection method for the eco_index.
+The eco_index is given by the rank of the bin receiving the projection.
+The code generates random samples, and we compute the historical eco_index, the new eco_index, and then the difference between the two;
 ```
 $ python3 random_projection.py
 Plane-norms:  [[ 0.2251249   0.14437926  0.3455753 ]